Rail Transit Changes the West

 Linking California with the East by rail became possible with the passage of the Pacific Railroad Act in 1862, chartering the Central Pacific to build from the West, and the Union Pacific to build from the East.
 A golden spike was driven marking the completion of the first transcontinental rail line at Promontory, Utah on May 10, 1869.
 Travel time from the East to San Francisco was reduced from weeks or months to about one week.
 Farms, towns and cities were founded and grew along the route.
 Read more about the first transcontinental railroad.

-Competition between railroads began in 1885 when the Santa Fe Route connected with its affiliated California Southern Railroad, which ran from San Diego, northward to Pinacate and San Bernardino.
+In California competition between railroads began in 1885 when the Santa Fe Route connected with its affiliated California Southern Railroad, which ran from San Diego, northward to Pinacate and San Bernardino.
 The area's freedom from transportation monopolies was assured.
 Prices dropped, a ticket from the Mississippi River, which had cost $125 was reduced to $25 or less by 1887.
-Read more about the second transcontinental railroad.
+Read more about the ATSF transcontinental railroad line.

 Short line railways were built connecting outlying mining, agricultural and lumber communities with the transcontinental lines; some were narrow gauge, some lasted only a few years.
 One of the first was the Virginia & Truckee, which connected the Virginia City mining district and Carson City with the transcontinental line at Reno in 1872.
 The Nevada County Narrow Gauge Railroad, which served the Grass Valley and Nevada City mining district, was completed in 1876.
 Read more about the shortline railroads.